Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Provision (EP)

-Vibration-based EH (VEH) is the process of converting mechanical energy in the form of vibration (including acoustic vibrations), impact, deformation, or friction into electric energy.
-As Fig.~\ref{fig:mechanicalEH} shows, there are four main types of mechanical-based EH: \begin{itemize} \item Piezoelectric energy harvesters, which exploit the direct piezoelectric effect.
-The latter states that certain materials, such as quartz, generate electrical charges when subjected to mechanical stress \cite{8762143}.
-The output power depends on the relative directions of the electric field and the stress/strain for the direction of polarization of the piezoelectric material. \item Triboelectric energy harvesters, which operate thanks to the triboelectric effect.
-The latter states that certain materials generate electrical charges when they come into contact and separate from another material.
-Due to their relatively small form factor and high APD, triboelectric energy harvesters are widely used in wearables to harness energy from human motion \cite{khalid2019review}. \item Electrostatic energy harvesters, which are variable capacitor structures.
+VEH is the process of converting mechanical energy in the form of vibration (including acoustic vibrations), impact, deformation, or friction into electric energy.
+As Figure~\ref{fig:mechanicalEH} shows, there are four main types of mechanical-based EH: \begin{itemize} \item Piezoelectric energy harvesters, which exploit the direct piezoelectric effect, i.e., certain materials, such as quartz, generate electrical charges under mechanical stress \cite{8762143}.
+The output power depends on the relative directions of the electric field and the stress/strain for the polarization direction of the piezoelectric material. \item Triboelectric energy harvesters, which exploit the triboelectric effect, i.e., certain materials generate electrical charges when they contact and separate from another material.
+Due to their relatively small form factor and high APD, these harvesters are widely used in wearables to harness energy from human motion \cite{khalid2019review}. \item Electrostatic energy harvesters, which are variable capacitor structures.
 Specifically, their capacitance changes when the plates' overlap area or the gap distance varies in response to an external force.
 The basic operating principle consists of exciting the capacitor with an external power supply when the capacitance is maximum.
-Then, the energy is harvested when the potential energy stored in the capacitor increases in response to a smaller capacitance value \cite{paracha2009silicon}.
-Due to the high polarization voltage required in this method, some electrostatic energy harvesters incorporate electrets, which are quasi-permanent electric dipoles that can hold electrical charges for years. \item Vibration EM energy harvesters, which exploit Faraday's law of induction.
-Such a law states that the relative movement between a wire coil and a permanent magnet produces an electromotive force. \end{itemize}
+Then, the energy is harvested when the potential energy stored in the capacitor increases in response to a smaller capacitance value \cite{Li.2022}.
+Due to the high polarization voltage required in this method, some electrostatic energy harvesters incorporate electrets, which are quasi-permanent electric dipoles that can hold electrical charges for years. \item Vibration EM energy harvesters, which exploit Faraday's law of induction, i.e., the relative movement between a wire coil and a permanent magnet produces an electromotive force. \end{itemize}